erichosick/erichosick.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 Exactly!

-In a Homoiconic language, there is no way to distinguish the language itself from the software frameworks built in the language because **everything** is a fundamental datatype (a message): even **scope** (see Difficult to Read below).
+In a Homoiconic language, there is no way to distinguish the language itself from the software frameworks built in the language because **everything** is a fundamental datatype (a mechanism): even **scope** is implemented as a mechanism.

 In my opinion, separation of language and framework is a red-flag that we are doing something wrong.